 Where the Marriott Bonvoy Brilliant™ American Express® Card stands out

 Great welcome offer.
-New cardmembers get a Limited Time Offer: Earn 100,000 Bonus Marriott Bonvoy Points after you use your new Card to make $5,000 in purchases within the first 3 months.
-Offer ends 04/24/2019.
+New cardmembers can Earn 75,000 Bonus Marriott Bonvoy Points after you use your new Card to make $3,000 in purchases within the first 3 months.
 This is currently among the top welcome offers now available.
 You can use those bonus points at 6,700 participating hotels across 29 brands worldwide.
-That’s enough to book two nights in a Marriott Bonvoy Category 6 hotel, at 50,000 points a night.
+That’s enough to book one nights in a Marriott Bonvoy Category 6 hotel, at 50,000 points a night.

 Better points per $1 spent.
 Cardmembers Earn 6X Marriott Bonvoy points on eligible purchases at participating Marriott Bonvoy hotels, 3X Marriott Bonvoy points at U.S. restaurants and on flights booked directly with airlines, and 2X on all other eligible purchases.
 Higher points cover participating Marriott Bonvoy hotels, stand-alone Marriott-branded retail establishments and Marriott-branded online stores.